 September 27, 2013 -

 A New Jersey state judge rules that same-sex couples must be permitted to marry in New Jersey starting October 21.
-The ruling says that the parallel label "civil unions," which the state already allows gay couples, is illegally preventing them from getting federal benefits.
+The ruling says that the parallel label "civil unions," which the state already allows, is illegally preventing same-sex couples from getting federal benefits.